Wood burning pizza oven plans.

 Wood burning ovens in general

 For me, all this is about eating wonderful foods prepared by our selves and cooked using a little fire in a wood burning pizza-bread traditional oven.
 It's visually very pleasing, interesting, as well as efficient and economical.
 Your friends will be so impressed they will probably follow you by building something suspicious in their homes.
 Cook meats, roasts, casserole dishes, bake cakes and never have to clean the grease inside the oven — ever!
 It'll burn in the oven's hearth!

+A wood burning pizza/bread oven is an oven made out of clay adobe, refractory fire bricks or refractory concrete (heat resistant mix made from ingredients that can withstand prolonged high heat conditions).
 Traditionally, ovens were made using material that wasn't costly and was easy to obtain in nature.
 Nowadays, we have everything we need to build a wood oven readily available in most refractory and building store yards.

 Traditional wood burning pizza-bread ovens and cooking using a gentle fire are simply 'the low TEC highly efficient technology'.
 So primitive and interesting, it will not let us down.

 Seth from KY took his time on this masterpiece.
 Work of art (and love) with natural stones of different shapes for the oven.

 John from Newcastle AU built his oven from old convict type solid clay bricks.
 Old metal pieces and cast iron door.

 Installed oven gauge with 8-position switch, s/steel tubes and thermocouples.
 Built by Bill in New York.